GES-compchem/GES-comp-echem/docs/intro.md

 User guide 📑
 ^^^

-A general description of the basic operations available in the library
+A general "hands-on" description of the features available in the library.
 :::

 :::{grid-item-card}